-- Inspections by Commonwealth Department of Agriculture, Water and the Environment (DAWE) of high risk vessels and cargo for hitchhiker and other suspected biosecurity risks.
+- Inspections by Department of Agriculture, Fisheries and Forestry (DAFF) of high risk vessels and cargo for hitchhiker and other suspected biosecurity risks.

-- Regular surveys or observations by Commonwealth Department of Agriculture, Water and the Environment(DAWE), Biosecurity Queensland, the Port’s staff and Port Customers.
+- Regular surveys or observations by Department of Agriculture, Fisheries and Forestry (DAFF), Biosecurity Queensland, the Port’s staff and Port Customers.